citizenship by investment

 1. NIF and Portuguese bank account

-To apply for a D2 Visa in Portugal, you must secure a Tax Identification Number from the Portuguese tax authorities.
-You’ll also have to open a personal and business Portuguese bank account.
+To apply for a D2 Visa in Portugal, you must secure a Tax Identification Number from the Portuguese tax authorities and open a personal and business Portuguese bank account.
 These two steps are essential for the D2 Visa application process.

 2. Criminal background check from country of origin